Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Valuing Alcoa Corporation stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Alcoa Corporation's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Alcoa Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$986 million.
+Alcoa Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.7 billion.

 The EBITDA is a measure of a Alcoa Corporation's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||9.85%|